 - Riboflavine (B2) is needed to support the absorption of other essential nutrients.

 - Niacin (B3) helps in the production of sex hormones and energy in the body.
 It supports the digestive processes and regulates mood changes.
-Deficiency of this vitamin can cause depression, irritability and stress which effect sleep.
+Deficiency of this vitamin can cause depression, irritability, and stress which affect sleep.

 - Cobabamin (B12) is essential to keep the nerves and blood cells healthy.
-It helps in the production of neurotransmitters and neuro hormones involved in the regulation of sleep and the circadian rhythm.
-It also helps in the production of normal red blood cells which is required to maintain proper haemoglobin levels for normal energy levels and tissue oxidation which help to maintain good sleep.
-B12 vitamin is used to treat insomnia (Inability and difficulty in falling asleep) in persons especially in elderly.
-It reduces daytime fatigue, sleep disturbances at night, numbness and tingling, and mood disturbances like depression, confusion, irritability etc.
+It helps in the production of neurotransmitters and neurohormones involved in the regulation of sleep and the circadian rhythm.
+It also helps in the production of normal red blood cells which is required to maintain proper hemoglobin levels for normal energy levels and tissue oxidation which help to maintain good sleep.
+B12 vitamin is used to treat insomnia (Inability and difficulty in falling asleep) in persons especially in the elderly.
+It reduces daytime fatigue, sleep disturbances at night, numbness and tingling, and mood disturbances like depression, confusion, irritability, etc.

 How to Overcome Vitamin B Deficiency?

-- B Vitamins are available as individual vitamins and combination of vitamins such as dietary supplements in tablet, capsule and injection forms to supplement the B complex deficiencies.
+- B Vitamins are available as individual vitamins and a combination of vitamins such as dietary supplements in tablet, capsule, and injection forms to supplement the B complex deficiencies.

 - Eat foods which are good sources of B vitamins such as leafy green vegetables, whole grains, nuts, legumes, milk, dairy products, egg yolk, poultry, meat and fish such as salmon.